Overview of Trina Solar – Company History

 Honey Black Series

 The Honey Black series is ideal for highly visible rooftops with all black feature making it very pleasing aesthetically and usually comes at a slightly higher price.
-The panels integrate various technologies like half-cut and multi busbar (MBB) cells and provides a similar overall performance to the Honey Series.
+The panels integrate various technologies like half-cut silicon cells and multi busbars (MBB) and provides a similar overall performance to the Honey Series.

 Trina’s Duomax solar panels use dual glass technology, meaning the backsheet (as well as the front sheet) is made from glass provide greater durability and a slower power degradation rate.
 The solar panel has a 30-year linear performance warranty compared to most traditional solar panels which offer 25 years.